Dropbox

 CM

-A brief point to make is that we have this concept called 'core collaboration hours,' which is a four-hour overlap with the coasts.
-As a result, people often try to cluster meetings within that four-hour window every day.
-As a maker, I find this tremendously valuable because I can do deep work in the other zones outside of that window.
-For example, my morning in Central Time allows me to be incredibly productive.
-I remember in my last job, I had meetings scattered from eight in the morning till five.
+We have a concept called 'core collaboration hours,' which is a four-hour window that overlaps across time zones and is reserved for synchronous collaboration, like meetings.
+As a maker, I find this tremendously valuable because I can do deep work outside of that window.
+For example, my mornings in Central Time allow me to be incredibly productive.
+In my last job, I had meetings scattered from eight in the morning till five in the evening, which hindered my ability to be productive and focus.

 CS

-Building on that, it's as if we're asking ourselves, "Does this need to be a live synchronous conversation?
+Building on that, with this framework, we're asking ourselves, "Does this need to be a live, synchronous conversation?
 Is there another format that could be as impactful or potentially save us time?"
-That's another topic I often discuss with people.
-Additionally, I remember seeing encouragement to clean up my calendar very actively.
 Over time, especially as a more senior designer, you accumulate numerous one-on-one meetings from past projects across different parts of the organization.
-Therefore, I regularly clean up my calendar, with a recurring reminder to do so.
-This practice is incredibly helpful.
+At Dropbox, there is encouragement to audit our calendars very actively, and this practice is incredibly helpful.

 interview-4